Quansword/Growth/README.md

 # Growth
-The code and final build for a 2D puzzle side-scroller prototype created in Unity.
+The code and final build for a 2D puzzle side-scroller prototype created with Unity in 9 days.

 Growth is a puzzle game where you play as GB, an old handheld system repurposed as a flower pot, who helps CRT, a robot with a TV for a head, to find and preserve the small amount of plantlife left in the world.
 The two charcters help eachother through a series of puzzles that make use of GB's unique reach mechanic.